MechanicalRabbit/DataKnots.jl/doc/src/queries.md

 `column(name)`.
 For example, when we apply `Get(:employee)` to `p1`, what we get is the result of `compose(p1, column(:employee))`.

-    p2 = compile(Get(:employee), env, p1)
+    p2 = assemble(Get(:employee), env, p1)
     #=>
     chain_of(chain_of(with_elements(column(:department)), flatten()),
              chain_of(with_elements(column(:employee)), flatten()))
     =#

 To finish assembling the pipeline, we apply `Filter(SalaryOver100K)` to `p2`.
 `Filter` acts on the input pipeline as follows.
-First, it compiles the predicate query using the trivial pipeline on the target endpoint of `p2`.
+First, it assembles the predicate pipeline by applying the predicate query to a trivial pipeline.

     pc0 = target_pipe(p2)
     #-> wrap()

-    pc1 = compile(SalaryOver100K, env, pc0)
+    pc1 = assemble(SalaryOver100K, env, pc0)
     #=>
     chain_of(wrap(),
              chain_of(